Skip to content

 ingest → validate input → transform (DAG) → validate output → package

-Transforms operate on Polars DataFrames via ctx.datasets["filename.txt"].
+Transforms operate on Polars DataFrames via ctx.output["filename.txt"], seeded from the pipeline's gtfs_schedule_zip input.

 Realtime